How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 But early psychologists did not invent the word.
 Poetically, perhaps, it was stolen.
 Coined by Hungarian author and queer rights campaigner Károly Mária Kertbeny (who also coined “heterosexual”), “homosexual” was conceived to describe an “innate and unchanging” sexual identity.
 Fed-up with having to choose between “vulgar” slang terms and vicious slurs to describe himself, Kertbeny hoped that “homosexual” would be embraced by other queer men, but his goal was bigger still: to humanize queerness in the general population, opening the door for the abolition of sodomy laws.

-As a result of “homosexual’s” connotations, many queer thinkers and writers of the first half of the 20th century utterly rejected the term.
+As a result of the word “homosexual’s” connotations, many queer thinkers and writers of the first half of the 20th century utterly rejected the term.
 After all, why on earth would anyone want to self-define as a mental illness?
 Famously, queer author, politician and enfant terrible Gore Vidal, who preferred the term “fag” over “homosexual,” argued for a total separation of personal identity from what he termed “sexual acts” – or, to put it in other words, “sexual behaviour.”

 Yes, it was a queer intellectual who first advocated for the separation of behaviour and identity.
 The call was coming from inside the house all along.

 But white, cis, middle- to upper-class gay men like Vidal were only the loudest and most visible queers of their time, and historically, those most often subjected to pathologization by the medical establishment.
-Just across town from Mr. Vidal’s cushy Uptown digs, in Harlem, Brooklyn, and the Bronx, you would find very different attitudes about queer identity.
+Just across town from Mr. Vidal’s cushy Uptown Manhattan digs, in Harlem, Brooklyn, and the Bronx, you would find very different attitudes about queer identity.

 For nearly one hundred years, Black queer culture had been thriving right under the noses of white New York society.

 At venues like The Cotton Club, Connie’s Inn, and Barron’s, Black queer people gathered to dance, drink, hook up, watch gender-bending spectacles and express themselves in a place of relative safety and acceptance.
 Even as early as 1869, the Hamilton Lodge hosted drag balls which drew crowds of thousands.
-To build off RuPaul, it was in the grand tradition of the Hamilton Lodge balls that Paris Is Burning was made.
+To build off RuPaul, it was in the grand tradition of the Hamilton Lodge balls that Paris Is Burning came about.

 A drag ball hosted at Webster Hall (c.
 1920s) By Unknown author – http://gvh.aphdigital.org/items/show/947, Public Domain, https://commons.wikimedia.org/w/index.php?curid=34430528

 And so, police often let Black queer clubs go about their business.
 Under this permissive atmosphere, New York City’s drag balls flourished into the Prohibition era, drawing higher and higher numbers of attendees, Black and white, queer and straight.
-Soon, a fad for “Pansy Clubs” arose, leading to the popping up of drag spectacles all over the country.
-On a personal note: my grandfather was a drag performer in the 1930s, and plied his trade in the respectable halls of the University of Pittsburgh.
-He even had his picture taken with the mayor, if that’s any indication of just how normalized it was.
+Soon, a fad for “Pansy Clubs” arose, leading to a boom in drag spectacles all over the country, even, and some might say especially, among affluent whites.
+All-male revues, whose star performers were the “drags,” became ad hoc social clubs for young men of promise – and perhaps, also, of unconventional predilections.

 That would be grandpa in the middle (1933).
 Photo from the author’s collection.